Aaron Wiggins: Professional career

+Oklahoma City Thunder (2021–2026)

 Wiggins was selected in the second round of the 2021 NBA draft with the 55th pick by the Oklahoma City Thunder.
 Wiggins had a very productive NBA Summer League with the Thunder averaging the second most points on the team with 11.2 PPG.
 On August 15, 2021, he signed a two-way contract with the Thunder.
 Under the terms of the deal, he split time between the Thunder and their NBA G League affiliate, the Oklahoma City Blue.
 On December 26, 2021, Wiggins scored a then career-high 24 points against the New Orleans Pelicans.
 He shot 8 for 10 from the field and 2 for 4 from three in Thunder's 117–112 win.
 On February 12, 2022, the Thunder converted Wiggins two-way contract into a standard NBA deal.

-On July 7, 2024, Wiggins re-signed with the Thunder.
+On July 7, 2024, Wiggins re-signed with the Thunder on a five-year, $45 million contract.
 On February 1, 2025, Wiggins registered a career-high 41 points and 14 rebounds against the Sacramento Kings.
 Wiggins became an NBA champion when the Thunder defeated the Indiana Pacers in game 7 of the 2025 NBA Finals.

+Atlanta Hawks (2026–present)

+On July 6, 2026, Wiggins was traded to the Atlanta Hawks in exchange for two future second-round picks and a $9 million trade exception for 2027.